-Before beginning the mediation session, the Mentor will:
+Before beginning the mediation session, the mentor will:

-- Meet with the mentee 15 30 minutes before the mediation to plan the mediation.
-Refer to (and modify as necessary) the "Mentor's Pre-Mediation Checklist" in Section V.1; - 2) Confirm that the mentee's training requirements necessary to observe the current case have been met; - 3) Confirm that the mentee knows he or she is present as an observer only; - 4) Discuss with the mentee the nature of the case and the types of issues the case may present, according to the information in the case file, if available; and - 2)5) Encourage the mentee to pay particular attention to the stages of the mediation and to take notes for discussion during the post-mediation de-briefing. - 6) Confirm the mediation participants' willingness to permit the observer to watch the mediation. - 7) Ensure that the observer also signs the Agreement to Mediate form.
+- 1) Meet with the mentee 15 to 30 minutes to plan the mediation.
+Refer to (and modify as necessary) the "Mentor's Pre-Mediation Checklist" in Section V.1; - 2) Confirm that the mentee knows he or she is present as an observer only; - 3) Discuss with the mentee the nature of the case and the types of issues the case may present, according to the information in the case file, if available; and - 4) Encourage the mentee to pay particular attention to the stages of the mediation and to take notes for discussion during the post-mediation de-briefing. - 5) Confirm the mediation participants' willingness to permit the mentee to watch the mediation. - 6) Ensure that the mentee also signs the Agreement to Mediate form.